 And thanks to the Rayman Redemption fan remake, more and more people will be experiencing the wacky world of our armless hero!

-Rayman has always managed to hold his own alongside Mario and Sonic, and the levels on his self-named game are brightly coloured, richly textured, and filled with interesting elements that help the play to become immersed in the adventure.
+Rayman manages to hold his own alongside Mario and Sonic, and the levels on his self-named game are brightly coloured, richly textured, and filled with interesting elements that help the play to become immersed in the adventure.

 See; I can write seriously when I want to.